launchscout/graphql-admin/README.md

 # graphql-admin

+## This project is now abandoned.
+Go see [the React version](http://github.com/gaslight/graphql-admin-react) instead.

 This is a spike of dynamically creating a front end for a graphql server using introspection.
 So far the following works: